openmainframeproject-internship/Zowe-Parsing-Engine-for-SMF-or-RMF-PP-Reports/src/Readme.md

 # Use Zebra
   To Use Zebra, You'll need to configure the application parameters.
 These parameters can be configured by simply editing the Zconfig.json file in the root directory or using Zebra's /addsetting function while Zebra instance is running.

 # Zebra Default Port Definitions

+  Port 3000: Grafana UI dashboard access port

   Port 3090: Main web-based browser page and API service port(http) Port 3091: Main web-based browser page and API service port(https)

-  Port 3000: Grafana UI dashboard access port
+  Port 9090: Prometheus interface port

   Port 27017: Default MongoDB access port